Top 30+ Celtic Symbols And Their Meanings

 Celtic Triskelion Symbols

-The Triskelion contains three interconnected spirals that are associated with the triple divine essence.
-However, sometimes they are connected with other aspects, such as past, present, and future, or life, death, and rebirth.
-In Celtic culture, the Triskelion represented the unity of heaven, earth, and the spirit world.
-Among the ancient Greeks, it was a symbol of the sea god Poseidon.
-In a modern interpretation, it is a sign of balance and harmony.
+The Triskelion contains three interlocking spirals that are associated with the triple divine essence.
+However, they are sometimes associated with other aspects such as past, present, and future, or Life, death, and rebirth.
+In Celtic culture, Triskelion represented the unity of heaven, earth, and the spirit world.
+In the ancient Greeks, he was a symbol of the sea god Poseidon.
+In modern interpretation, it is a sign of balance and harmony.

 24 Circular Knots